F) Welfare – Implementing Safeguarding for under 18s

 - 3 members of staff have first aid training (including the summer centre assistant).
 A poster showing who they are is displayed in every classroom and in the hall ways.

-- ! member of staff has had Mental First Aid training.
+- 1 member of staff (the Director of Studies) has had Mental First Aid training.

-- The First Aid box is checked every term (prior to the scheduled Health and Safety meeting) by the Registrar in Abon and the summer centre assistant in the Summer Centre.
-In their absence, they are checked the Vice Principal (Abon).
+- The First Aid box is checked every term (prior to the scheduled Health and Safety meeting) by the Homestay Officer in 1 the Avenue and by the Summer Centre Assistant in the Summer Centre.

-- 2 Medical Centres – Students can generally see a doctor any day (Monday to Friday) provided they let us know first thing in the morning.
+- School Doctor (Pembroke Road Surgery) - 2 minutes' walk from 1 The Avenue – Students can generally see a doctor the same day or the next (Monday to Friday) provided they let us know first thing in the morning.

 - Boots Pharmacy – Clifton Down Shopping Centre (they can see the pharmacist 7 days a week – open 08.30 to 20.00 (10.00 to 16.00 Sundays)